Sunday, April 26, 2009

 Add the hardware as usual to the chassis.
 Once the hardware is physically added, log in to the ESX Server system's management interface as root, and make the hardware available to the virtual machines by configuring the virtual devices.
 The following steps provide more detail.

-* Fibrechannel tape devices may work in the ESX Server console OS.
+Notes:* Fibrechannel tape devices may work in the ESX Server console OS.
 They are not supported in virtual machines.

 * If the ESX Server console OS sees the tape device, install the ESX Server3.x specific backup software agent that has support for your tape device.